superfly/macaroon/macaroon-thought.md

 _Don't actually email these tokens, but keep reading_.

-Like other access tokens, Fly Macaroons are bearer credentials.; they're all you need to authorize a request.
+Like other access tokens, Fly Macaroons are bearer credentials.
 At the same time, stealing one from the mail shouldn't really cost us much security.
 How does this work?

 In addition to the Organization caveat, every Fly Macaroon we issue has a _third party (3P) caveat_ pointing to our authentication system.
 So a "real" admin token would look like this: